johnchd/johnchd.github.io/_posts/2023-11-25-Breaking-Down-CSP's.md

 Note - there is also "unsafe" directives.
 These directives should be used with caution, as the name states they are unsafe:
-1.) **Unsafe Inline:** Permits the execution of inline JavaScript directly embedded within the HTML markup.
+1. **Unsafe Inline:** Permits the execution of inline JavaScript directly embedded within the HTML markup.
-	a.)
 This is unsafe, because it allows the use of any inline (embedded) JavaScript within the HTML of the webpage to be executed.
-2.) **Unsafe Hashes:** Allows the execution of JavaScript based on their hashes.
+2. **Unsafe Hashes:** Allows the execution of JavaScript based on their hashes.
 So this directive permits inline JavaScript if their hashes match the hashes specified in the policy.
-	a.)
-Its unsafe because IF an attacker bypassed the security checks, then JS can be executed via XSS.
+This is unsafe because IF an attacker bypassed the security checks, then JS can be executed via XSS.
-3.) **Unsafe Eval:** Allows the use of the `eval()` function and similar methods to execute dynamically generated code.
+3. **Unsafe Eval:** Allows the use of the `eval()` function and similar methods to execute dynamically generated code.
-	a.)
 This is unsafe because an attacker can abuse eval() sink to execute DOM-based vulns

 # Examples of CSP configurations: